agrbin/v8boinc-remote/README.md

     using this flag.
 DIR is a location where symlink to input file will be created, and URL should point to that exact dir over a HTTP server.
 This must be visible from central server.

+  **-z, --gzipped**
+    If submitting large files, you may choose to gzip all input files in `input/` and then this flag should be used.
+It will cause `v8boinc` to look for `.in.json.gz` files instead of `.in.json`.
+Additionally, if you add `.in.json.md5` files along with digest of **uncompressed** inputs, submission process will be further shortened.
+    You may add `"gzipped": true` to your app.json to have this flag always enabled.

 ## FLAGS THAT CONTROL OUTPUT